BlockchainCommons/Learning-FROST-from-the-Command-Line/01_2_FROST_Signature_Process.md

 (VSS)](https://link.springer.com/article/10.1007/s00145-006-0347-3).
 But
-since, more variants have been offered, such as [ChillDKG](https://github.com/BlockstreamResearch/bip-frost-dkg), which further modifies PedPoP into SimplPedPop, which simplifies PedPoP and also makes it more securely usable with Bitcoin Taproot.
+since, more variants have been offered, such as [ChillDKG](https://github.com/BlockstreamResearch/bip-frost-dkg), which further modifies PedPoP into SimplPedPop, simplifying PedPoP and also making it more securely usable with Bitcoin Taproot.

 > :warning: **WARNING:** The lesson here is that DKG is not fully defined for use with FROST.
 There are a number of different DKG